Type 2 diabetes: History

-Type 1 and type 2 diabetes were identified as separate conditions for the first time by the Indian physicians Sushruta and Charaka in 400–500 AD with type 1 associated with youth and type 2 with being overweight.
+Type 1 and type 2 diabetes were identified as separate conditions for the first time by the Indian physicians Sushruta and Charaka in 400–500 CE with type 1 associated with youth and type 2 with being overweight.
 Effective treatment was not developed until the early part of the 20th century when the Canadians Frederick Banting and Charles Best discovered insulin in 1921 and 1922.
-This was followed by the development of the long acting NPH insulin in the 1940s.
+This was followed by the development of the longer acting NPH insulin in the 1940s.

 In 1916, Elliot Joslin proposed that in people with diabetes, periods of fasting are helpful.
 Subsequent research has supported this, and weight loss is a first line treatment in type 2 diabetes.

 Research

-Researchers developed the Diabetes Severity Score (DISSCO), a tool that might better than the standard blood test at identify if a person's condition is declining.
-It uses a computer algorithm to analyse data from anonymised electronic patient records and produces a score based on 34 indicators.
+In 2020, Diabetes Severity Score (DISSCO) was developed which is a tool that could be better than HbA1c identify if a person's condition is declining.
+It uses a computer algorithm to analyze data from anonymized electronic patient records and produces a score based on 34 indicators.

+Stem cells

+In April 2024 scientists reported the first case of reversion of type 2 diabetes by use of stem cells in a 59-year-old man treated in 2021 who has since remained insulin-free.
+Replication in more patients and evidence over longer periods would be needed before considering this treatment as a possible cure.